fruxefarms/FruxePi/README.md

 The first time you run `crontab` you'll be prompted to select an editor; if you are not sure which one to use, choose `nano` by pressing `Enter`.

 Copy the code below into the `www-data` crontab file.
+Remember to un-comment the lines for the sensors your wish to connect (camera, lights, fan, pump).
 Save and exit.

 ```
 # FruxePi